I do yoga. I am a Christian.

 We have plenty of examples of meditation in the Bible.
 Isaac first met Rebekah on his way to meditate alone in the field at evening (Gen. 24:63), David meditated in his heart about the works and precepts of God (Ps.
 49:3; 77:12; 119:15, 23, 97), and Paul counsels Timothy to meditate on things having to do with God’s word, love, the Spirit, faith, exhortation, and doctrine (1 Tim.
 4:12-16).
 Christian meditation doesn’t involve emptying your mind — it involves filling it with God’s word in search of deeper understanding and a closer relationship with Him.

-I do not believe Eastern meditation is compatible with Christianity.
-It’s goals are not in line with drawing nearer to God, and it is connected with a different religious model of spirituality.
+I don’t think Eastern meditation is compatible with Christianity.
+It’s goals are not in line with drawing nearer to God and it is connected with a different religious model of spirituality.
 This brings it under the heading of idolatry, and we all know how God feels about that.
 Should Christians meditate? yes, but in the Biblical sense, not in ways connected with Eastern spiritualism.

 Yoga (in terms of the movements, breathing, and its basic tenets) is more of a gray area because it’s not something forbidden, yet some Christians still believe it is wrong.
 In this case, I think Romans 14:22-23 applies.
 If you feel convicted that yoga is wrong, then don’t do it.
 If you can practice yoga exercises while strong in the faith, it’s okay.
 Should Christians practice yoga? that’s a personal choice.